-We outline expectations for the treatment of confidential information in our Code of Conduct.
+103-1,2,3 Management Approach We outline expectations for the treatment of confidential information in our Code of Corporate Conduct .
 Confidential information includes all nonpublic or proprietary information that might be of use to competitors, or harmful to CF or its customers, if disclosed.
 It may also include information related to possible transactions with other companies or information about other companies (such as our customers) that CF agreed not to disclose.
 Protecting all types of company information is vital to our success.
-This information must be maintained in strict confidence, unless otherwise required by law or CF.

-Substantiated complaints concerning breaches of customer privacy and losses of customer data

-We did not identify any substantiated complaints regarding breaches of customer privacy during 2018.
+This information must be maintained in strict confidence, unless otherwise required by law or CF. 418-1 Substantiated complaints concerning breaches of customer privacy and losses of customer data We did not identify any substantiated complaints regarding breaches of customer privacy during the reporting period.